Donald Trump to Howard Stern: It's okay to call my daughter a 'piece of ass'

 "I think she's good," Trump added of Nordegren's attractiveness.

-"No, I'd say she's a solid nine, solid nine yeah," Trump said, when ask how'd rate her.
+"No, I'd say she's a solid nine, solid nine yeah," Trump said, when asked how he'd rate her.

 When Stern suggested to him he should do a show where he just rates women, Trump said, "That may be the best idea of all I would say I'm the all-time judge, don't forget, I own the Miss Universe pageant."